r-lidar/lasR/README.md

 ## Copyright Information

-`lasR` is free and open source and relies on other free and open source tools.
+`lasr` is free and open source and relies on other free and open source tools.

+- For `lasr`:
+  - © 2023-2025 Jean-Romain Roussel
+  - Licence: GPL-3
-- For `lasR`:
+- For `lasR` (R binding):
-  - © 2023-2024 Jean-Romain Roussel
+  - © 2023-2025 Jean-Romain Roussel
   - Licence: GPL-3
 - For `pylasr` (Python bindings):
   - © 2025 Alexey Grigoryev